joshnbrown23/octane-updatenodelist/README.markdown

 # Octane Update Node List

-This repository contains the new `rc.updatenodelist` script for OCTANE NETWORK GMRS nodes.
+This repository contains the new update script for OCTANE NETWORK GMRS nodes.

 ** It also adds the required info to your `iax.conf` file to be able to successfully register to the new Octane Registration Server.